bimdata/documentation-old/README.rst

 We are using Sphinx to generate our documentation.
 The configuration file ``conf.py`` contains the settings for the build of our Sphinx edition.

 Note: we are using Python3.
-To be able to use Python3 and the context of working on the documentation, you can use `Virtualenv <https://virtualenv.pypa.io/en/stable/installation/>`_.

 The ``requirements.txt`` file lists all the extensions used for this Sphinx documentation.
 To install all the dependencies, use: